mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Materials needed:

 _(See Q&A at the bottom for product recommendations.)_
-* Photo printer & matte photo paper (or use a printing service)
+* Photo printer & cotton paper (or use a printing service)
 * Photo mounting board
 * Photo mounting adhesive
 * Painter's tape